SeanMott/Vulfix/README.md

+(This project has been abandoned, as all the old Bytes The Dust, Smok, and Hologram code is being condensed and cleaned up.
+All will fall under the Bytes The Dust SDK)

 # Vulfix
 Vulfix is a C library for speeding up the boiler plate code of Vulkan, without losing low level control.